iDairou/TasksManager/README.md

 ![](./src/images/Animation.gif)

 The aim of the project was to create a task management application.
-Tasks data is stored in a local database and retrieved using a local API (JSON Server).
-The structure and functionality in this project I made focusing on react class components.
+Tasks data is stored in a local database and retrieved using a **local API (JSON Server).** The structure and functionality in this project I made focusing on React **class components.**

 ### Features: